getsavvyinc/savvy-cli/README.md

 5. What shells does Savvy support?

-Savvy supports `zsh` and `bash`.
+Savvy supports `zsh`, `bash`, and `fish`.

 Please [create an issue](https://github.com/getsavvyinc/savvy-cli/issues/new) if you'd like us to support your favorite shell.

 6. Does Savvy work on Windows?